mxmlnkn/ratarmount/README.md

 I didn't find out about [TAR Browser](https://github.com/tomorrow-nf/tar-as-filesystem/) before I finished the ratarmount script.
 That's also one of it's cons:

   - Hard to find.
-I don't seem to be the only one who has trouble finding it as it has onr star on Github after 7 years compared to 45 stars for tarindexer after roughly the same amount of time.
+I don't seem to be the only one who has trouble finding it as it has one star on Github after 7 years compared to 45 stars for tarindexer after roughly the same amount of time.
   - Hassle to set up.
 Needs compilation and I gave up when I was instructed to set up a MySQL database for it to use.
 Confusingly, the setup instructions are not on its Github but [here](https://web.wpi.edu/Pubs/E-project/Available/E-project-030615-133259/unrestricted/TARBrowserFinal.pdf).
   - Doesn't seem to support recursive TAR mounting.
 I didn't test it because of the MysQL dependency but the code does not seem to have logic for recursive mounting.
   - Xz compression also is only block or frame based, i.e., only works faster with files created by [pixz](https://github.com/vasi/pixz) or [pxz](https://github.com/jnovy/pxz).